Shire of Cunderdin

 The Shire of Cunderdin is a local government area in the Wheatbelt region of Western Australia, about 105 km west of Merredin and about 155 km east of Perth, the state capital.
 The Shire covers an area of 1864 km2, and its seat of government is the town of Cunderdin.

 History

 On 14 December 1894, the Meckering Road District was created, changing its name to the Cunderdin Road District on 3 November 1944.
 On 1 July 1961, it became a Shire following the passage of the Local Government Act 1960, which reformed all remaining road districts into shires.

 Wards

 All wards in the shire were abolished before the 3 May 2003 election.
 Prior to this, it had 8 councillors representing two wards - West Ward (3 councillors) and Central Ward (5 councillors).

 Towns and localities

-The towns and localities of the Shire of X with population and size figures based on the most recent Australian census:
+The towns and localities of the Shire of Cunderdin with population and size figures based on the most recent Australian census: